0codekit/n8n-nodes-0codekit/README.md

 # n8n-nodes-0codekit

+> ⚠️ **PRE-RELEASE VERSION** - This is a pre-release version of the 0CodeKit n8n community nodes.
+Some features may be incomplete or subject to change.
+Use with caution in production environments.

 This is an n8n community node.
 It lets you use 0CodeKit in your n8n workflows.

-0CodeKit (formerly 1SaaS) brings you the tool platform for all your projects when working with low-code, no-code, APIs and automation.
+0CodeKit brings you the tool platform for all your projects when working with low-code, no-code, APIs and automation.
 With over 100+ operations across multiple resources, 0CodeKit provides essential utilities for data processing, AI operations, image manipulation, PDF handling, and much more.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.